musicdock/lrcget-cli/README.md

 LRCGET CLI integrates with the LRCLIB API to automatically fetch lyrics for your music collection.
 It features intelligent caching, fuzzy search, parallel processing, and real-time file monitoring to keep your library synchronized with the latest lyrics.

+This is an early-beta release, so expect bugs and missing features.

 ### Key Features

 - **🚀 High Performance**: Parallel downloads with configurable concurrency